Authors: Edward Hill, Black Food Sovereignty Coalition, and Lauren Gwin, OSU Center for Small Farms & Community Food Systems

 Funding to invest in these farms and crucial systems is now coming from philanthropic and public sources that, pre-COVID, did not fully understand their importance.
 Food system disruptions and COVID-19’s disproportionate impact on BIPOC communities have, together, shone a spotlight on the leadership and skills of BIPOC farmers and organizations.

 Other BIPOC farmers who are members of BFSC have also started farming on Sauvie Island this season, leasing land, hosted by landowners who want to support BIPOC growers now and in the future.
 These include Yasuke Commons and the Raceme Farm Collective, a group of Black and Brown farmers from Chalchi Farm, Flying Dogheart Farm, and Scrapberry Farm.
-Many of these farmers are graduates of Mudbone Grown’s Pathways to Farming training program for farmers of color.
+Many of these farmers are graduates of Mudbone Grown’s Pathways to a Farming training program for farmers of color.

 Black Futures Farm